 The artwalk is our signature event since 2006.
 The 12 year old event was created to birdge the divide between artists and residents in the mixed use neighborhood of Elysian Valley, affectionately known as "Frogtown," and to provide support for the group of artists occupying the former manufacturer buildings along the Los Angeles River.

 Since 2009, the EVAC has offered free or low-cost art classes to the youth of the area.
 Class offerings have included drawings, ceramics, photography, woodworking, and video film-making.
-Since COVID, the EVAC has been offering a variety of free online workshops.
+Since COVID, the EVAC has been offering a variety of free online workshops and fundraising events.

 From time to time, the EVAC sponsors a juried art show in conjunction with the Frogtown Artwalk.
 Shows are typically open to youth from ages 5-18, and is juried by working artists in the Frogtown neighborhood.
 Click here to learn about past juried art shows.

 As part of its mission, the EVAC is interested in supporting young filmmakers by sponsoring documentary film projects that use oral history techniques and family photos to capture stories of the history of Frogtown.
 Some films include Our River (2016) and Mapping Frogtown Stories (2011).

 BECOME A SUPPORTER